moccalotto/kaos/_rulebook/main.md

 During each round you can take a single action such as move, attack, use a power, etc.
 Below is a list of possible actions.

+{% for action in site.data.actions %}
+#### {{ action.name }}
+{{ action.description }}
+{% if action.example %}
+> {{ action.example }}
+{% endif %}
+{% endfor %}

-#### Surge Actions
+### Surge Actions
+We previously stated that you can perform a single action per round.
+We lied.
 When you have taken your main action, you can choose to take one or two surge actions.
 These are essentially the same as normal actions, except that they are strenuous.
 Taking a surge action drains 1d4 of your hit points.
 If you are wearing heavy armor, the strain of taking surge actions may be even higher.

 {:.noprint}
 See the [equipment list]({{ '/rulebook/equipment/' | prepend: site.baseurl }})